“You’re not interested in what happened to the bees?”

 No, in The Blob, the Enemy is a giant ball of Space Snot.
 And in The Happening, it’s…plants.

 How is the Heroic Guy supposed to react to that, to the banality of that particular Apocalypse?

-Similarly, how are the Heroic Guys of our contemporary society supposed to react to the myriad banal Apocalypses that hover menacingly over our heads in the poster?
+Similarly, how are the Heroic Guys of our contemporary society supposed to react to the myriad banal Apocalypses that hover menacingly over our own heads?

 And that, to me, is the key to The Happening, and why it’s so disturbing.
-What kills the masses of the movie—what drives them to an emotionless, dispassionate suicide—are the low-level anxieties and ephemeral-yet-palpable horrors of everyday life in the current reality.
+What kills the “masses” in the movie—what ultimately drives them to an emotionless, dispassionate suicide—are the low-level anxieties and ephemeral-yet-palpable horrors of everyday life in the current reality.